-Non-recourse debt primarily represents debt issued by SPEs.
+Non-recourse debt primarily represents debt issued by SPEs consolidated by the Company.
 Only the assets of these entities can be used to settle their respective liabilities, and under no circumstances is the Company or any of its subsidiaries or affiliates liable for any principal or interest shortfalls should any arise.
+At December 31, 2019 and 2018, the Company's total non-recourse debt was \$3,550 million and \$3,401 million, respectively.